Anglo-American School of Sofia: Sports and activities

-There are also other competitive activities which include: Knowledge Bowl, Math Counts, Robotics, Speech & Debate, Model United Nations (MUN), Choir, Cultural Arts, Hands-On Students Involvement Conference (HOSIC), etc.
+There are also other competitive activities which include: Robotics, Cultural Arts, Hands-On Students Involvement Conference (HOSIC), etc.

 Admissions

 Scholarship

 The Anglo-American School of Sofia (AAS) awards several full academic scholarships to talented Bulgarian students, who would like to continue their education at the school.
 The scholarship covers tuition fees at AAS for the scholar's entire course of studies (4 or 5 years).
 AAS has 15 places for scholarship students from grade 8-12.
 On the eligibility for scholarship can be found here.